 Exposure to ground-level ozone can contribute to health and environmental problems.
 Ozone is formed when heat and sunlight mix with volatile organic compounds (VOCs) and nitrogen oxides (NOx).
-Becoming non-attainment triggers additional regulations for the Ozarks Transportation Organization region, in addition to the health impacts at that level.
+If the region were designated as non-attainment by the EPA, it would trigger additional regulations for the Ozarks Transportation Organization region, in addition to health impacts at that level.

 Bicycling and walking are important components of the overall transportation network.
 Ozarks Transportation Organization encourages all projects to consider bicycling and walking needs, in addition to providing support for projects that solely address bicycling and walking.